-The ‘Hike&Seek’ series ( both on the blog and IG) highlight some of Belgium’s finest or most surprising hiking trails: exploring nature domains and rural areas and even city exploring hikes.
-Goal is to hike and in doing so seeking joy and wonder/wander.
+The ‘Hike&Seek’ series ( both on the blog and IG) highlight some of Belgium’s finest or most surprising hiking possibilities: exploring nature domains and rural areas and even city exploring hikes.
+Covered distance doesn’t matter, goal is to keep moving and in doing so seeking joy and wonder/wander.
 Wanna join me?

 No better way to kick off this new series than exploring my local hometown Aartselaar, situated south of Antwerp.
 The solid February cold snap we are currently experiencing has transformed the everyday familar (to me that is) streets and fields into a magical winter wonderland.